-For $39 monthly—going up to $44 effective June 1, 2022—you’ll get an all-access membership to the Peloton app, which gives you full access to thousands of on-demand and live Peloton classes on your bike.
+For $44 monthly, you’ll get an all-access membership to the Peloton app, which gives you full access to thousands of on-demand and live Peloton classes on your bike.
 Each member of your household can have their own profile, and you can take classes like cycling, of course, but also running, strength, bootcamp, yoga, and more.

 Peloton instructors are now pseudo celebrities in their own right, many with huge endorsement deals, shaking it on Dancing With the Stars, and writing best-selling books.
 My advice is to take the time to find an instructor who you connect with, as so much of your Peloton experience will center around their energy.
 There’s someone for everyone, that’s for sure.
 (My faves are Tunde Oyeneyin and Jess Sims.)
 You can even pick a genre of music you love, or an artist, and narrow down rides from there.

 During a cycling class you’ll see metrics on screen like Cadence (measured in rotations per minute (RPM), Resistance, Output (measured in watts), and Total Output (measured in kilojoules).
 Instructors will cue you throughout class to be at a certain resistance level or RPM and you’ll adjust your ride accordingly.
 During live classes they’ll shout out participants for milestone rides and other notable things, which I think is fun.
 Some people find this distracting or unnecessary—they just want to focus on working out—and I get that, too.

 If you have an all-access membership to the Peloton app, you can use it on your Android or iPhone as well to complete running, strength, bootcamp, and yoga workouts, plus more.
 If you don’t have a Peloton Bike but want to use the app for these classes—or if you have a different bike and want to utilize the on-demand cycling workouts—the membership fee is $12.99 per month.